Ranking the Biggest & Smallest MLB Stadiums for 2026

 (AP Photo/Ryan Kang)

-• Dodger Stadium is the largest ballpark in MLB.
+• Dodger Stadium is the largest ballpark in MLB with a capacity of 56,000

 Every ballpark is unique.
 They each have different dimensions, which are a factor to consider when constructing baseball parlays.
 MLB stadiums also have their own quirks, from the ocean breeze at Oracle Park to the Green Monster at Fenway.